isomerpages/ura-lkywcp/resources/interviews/_posts/2021-01-23-peter-smith.md

 |:---|
 | Peter Smith is internationally recognised as one of the world’s leading thinkers on place governance and the role that government, private sector and community can play in successfully activating public spaces to achieve economic, social, creative and sustainable outcomes.
 Peter has over 30 years’ experience working in senior executive roles in Federal, State and Municipal governments in Australia, with particular experience in leading major urban renewal programmes and developing and implementing a range of successful affordable housing, community development and social justice strategies and programmes for Government. |

+---

-###### *This article is adapted from and was first published in Skyline Issue 13, 2020 © Urban Redevelopment Authority Singapore.
-For more features and insights on Singapore’s latest urban developments, go to [Skyline](https://www.ura.gov.sg/Corporate/Resources/Publications/).*
+[^1]: This article is adapted from and was first published in Skyline Issue 13, 2020 © Urban Redevelopment Authority Singapore.
+For more features and insights on Singapore’s latest urban developments, go to [Skyline](https://www.ura.gov.sg/Corporate/Resources/Publications/).
+[^2]: The Times Square Alliance was formed in 1992 by Tim Tompkins with the aims of improving and promoting Times Square and cultivating its creativity, energy and edge that has made the area an icon of entertainment, culture and urban life for over a century.
+[^3]: The Splash Adelaide programme sought to trial and test ideas, foster innovation and streamline processes to enable the community to deliver projects in the city.
+The programme has given the community a greater sense of ownership and pride in the city and a more engaged focus to initiate and lead projects.